 You’ve set up your classroom and small group area.
 You’ve found a solid set of decodable and leveled readers.
-You’ve assessed your students and formed guided reading groups.
+You’ve assessed your students and formed reading small groups.
 But do you know what the first day of guided reading looks like?
 When you call students’ names to your table, do you know what you’re going to do with five little faces looking at you?

 Start With a Get to Know You Activity